KyleKing/mdformat-mkdocs/README.md

 ## Usage

 Add this package wherever you use `mdformat` and the plugin will be auto-recognized.
 No additional configuration necessary.
-See [additional information on `mdformat` plugins here](https://mdformat.readthedocs.io/en/stable/users/plugins.html)
+For additional information on plugins, see [the official `mdformat` documentation here](https://mdformat.readthedocs.io/en/stable/users/plugins.html)

-Tip: this package specifies an "extra" (`recommended`) for plugins that work well with mkdocs:
+Tip: this package specifies an "extra" (`'recommended'`) for plugins that work well with mkdocs:

 - [mdformat-admon](https://pypi.org/project/mdformat-admon)
 - [mdformat-beautysh](https://pypi.org/project/mdformat-beautysh)